 OEM and Vendor Intellectual Property (IP) rights

 In this highly competitive world, OEMs and major subsystem vendors compete amongst each other for very slight advantages at the end article level.
 Subsystems are possibly even more exposed to competitor presence, by the sheer presence of more vendors at the subsystem level, and therefore more competitor pressure.
 The data created during the capture and assimilation of field experience, which stems from faults or failures in the field, is particularly sensitive to any participant, and potentially damaging to the parties concerned.
-Legal and financial concerns abound, so it is therefore crucial that a federated database is rock solid with respect to limiting IP exposure, and respects the business needs of all joined parties.
+Legal and financial concerns abound, so it is, therefore, crucial that a federated database is rock solid with respect to limiting IP exposure, and respects the business needs of all joined parties.

 Connectivity and Accessibility

-The federation or joining together of support databases from two or more corporations on a single project, carries with it the need to bridge two or more corporate cultures at the data sharing level.
+The federation or joining together of support databases from two or more corporations on a single project carries with it the need to bridge two or more corporate cultures at the data sharing level.
 Disparate information systems and technology policies come into play as practical barriers to be overcome, so that the resultant federated database satisfies everyone’s requirements.
-The approach may entail delicate negotiation and compromises, with diligent and expert guidance needed to realise the federation goals.
+The approach may entail delicate negotiation and compromises, with diligent and expert guidance needed to realize the federation goals.

 Security and Export Controls

-While the security and export control of data is always a primary consideration in making data available to end users, the possibility of breaching controls expands exponentially, as more parties are joined or federated for the same support database.
-Conceivably a subsystem may entail no export controls whatsoever, as a stand-alone system or product, but within a federated system, given that the support data could give clues to say, deployment location or performance capabilities of the end article itself, the subsystem could create a security concern.
+While the security and export control of data is always a primary consideration in making data available to end-users, the possibility of breaching controls expands exponentially, as more parties are joined or federated for the same support database.
+Conceivably a subsystem may entail no export controls whatsoever, as a stand-alone system or product, but within a federated system, given that the supporting data could give clues to say, deployment location or performance capabilities of the end article itself, the subsystem could create a security concern.

 Closely allied to security, export controls and the protection of IP is the need to deliver support content depending on who is requesting data from the database.
-If, for example, the user is internal to the subsystem vendor, then database access will likely be unrestricted, providing visibility to sensitive data that would not be seen by, say, the end article integrator, and certainly not by an end user.
+If, for example, the user is internal to the subsystem vendor, then database access will likely be unrestricted, providing visibility to sensitive data that would not be seen by, say, the end article integrator, and certainly not by an end-user.